-David’s dissertation project is tentatively titled "Unburdened: American Civil-Military Relations and Literary Authority in Contemporary War Fiction."
+David Eisler’s dissertation project is tentatively titled "The Burden of Memory: Civil-Military Relations and Contemporary American War Fiction."
 From the war in Vietnam to the conflicts in Iraq and Afghanistan, David intends to examine the dynamic between the military and American society and understand how that relationship has influenced the literary fiction written about the wars.
-By analyzing the portrayal of soldiers coming home from war in civilian- and veteran-authored fiction within the context of the surrounding cultural conditions, he hopes to address questions like: Who has the authority to tell a war story?
-How has the balance of that authority changed since the end of conscription and the shift to an all-volunteer force?
-With American society drifting further away from its military, is war literature a place to find common ground and build trust?
-Or is civilian appropriation of the veteran’s war story just another example of a cultural divide?
+The project opens by tracing the evolution of the soldier-author's cultural authority over the literary representation of war throughout the twentieth century before showing how the end of the draft and the shift to an all-volunteer force has affected the authorship, content, and form of contemporary war fiction.

 Aleksandra Polińska was born in Warsaw, Poland.
 In 2013, she earned her B.A. in English Philology from Warsaw School of Applied Linguistics.
 Her thesis focused on the translation of culture-specific items and the assessment of the understanding between American and Polish cultures such renderings offer.
 In 2015, she received her M.A. in American Studies from the American Studies Center at the University of Warsaw.
 In her dissertation, she analyzed the process of gentrification of two Brooklyn neighborhoods with the focus on the powerful role of real estate developers and, most notably, the media.
 In May 2017, she was admitted to the HCA’s Graduiertenkolleg Authority and Trust.

 Aline Schmidt majored in English Studies with a minor in Political Science at the University of Heidelberg.
 She graduated with a B.A. in 2014 and an M.A. in English Linguistics in 2017.
 As she focused on American politics and sociolinguistics throughout her studies, her master’s thesis examined the performative authenticity of Bernie Sanders and Donald Trump during the 2016 primaries.
-Other research interests include Forensic Linguistics and Urban Linguistics.
+Aline’s research interests include Critical Discourse Studies, Computational Humanities, Forensic Linguistics and Urban Linguistics.
 In this research area, she has been supporting Prof. Beatrix Busse’s team in the compilation of a multimodal corpus to investigate discursive place-making in Brooklyn, NY, at the English Department since 2015.
 In 2017, she joined the HCA’s Graduiertenkolleg Authority and Trust.

-In her dissertation, Aline Schmidt investigates the construction of a charismatic relationship between Donald Trump, his followers and the media from a linguistic angle.
-She draws on social-constructionist perspectives on Max Weber’s charisma concept, integrating language as a meaning-making resource that constructs and construes social reality and Weber’s classic framework of political authority.
-Charisma is conceptualized as a social relationship between leader, followers and media, which is ultimately negotiated in discourse.
-She uses quantitative and qualitative methods from corpus linguistics and critical discourse studies to identify discursive strategies, linguistic and other semiotic practices used by Trump, the charismatic community of practice, and traditional media outlets involved in the construction and deconstruction of charismatic authority.
-Her dataset is comprised of a number of ad hoc specialized corpora, spanning genres from, e.g., political speeches, televised debated and Trump’s tweets, to reddit posts and newspaper articles.
-Furthermore, she takes on a diachronic perspective by including a corpus of 20th century American presidential texts.
-She thus intends to integrate various dimensions of authority and trust in the Trump era that currently dominate American political and social life, and to contribute to the understanding of charisma in the postmodern US.
+In her dissertation, Aline Schmidt investigates the construction of a charismatic relationship between Donald Trump and his followers from a linguistic angle.
+She draws on social-constructionist perspectives in Max Weber’s work, integrating language as a meaning-making resource that constructs and construes social reality and Weber’s classic framework of charismatic authority as a highly personalized form of political leadership.
+Charisma is conceptualized as a social relationship between leader and followers, which is ultimately negotiated in discursive interaction.
+Considering the impact of social media on political action and on the dissemination of discourses and ideologies, Aline emphasizes the role of social media for the construction of the charismatic relationship.
+Synergizing methods from corpus-assisted discourse studies, she outlines interactional processes of performing and recognizing charisma in the context of the rise of social media.
+In particular, she analyzes reddit and Twitter as affective discursive spaces which catalyze processes of charismatization.
+Her dataset is comprised of a number of ad hoc specialized corpora, spanning genres from, e.g., political speeches, televised debates and Trump’s tweets, to comments and multimodal data on the reddit The_Donald.
+Her project thus integrates various dimensions of authority and trust in the Trump era and aims to contribute to a more nuanced understanding of irrational and affective politics in the contemporary US.